sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 ###Causes

-DollarScript as previously mentioned is a reactive programming language, that means that changes to one part of your program can automatically affect another.
+Dollar as previously mentioned is a reactive programming language, that means that changes to one part of your program can automatically affect another.
 Consider this a 'push' model instead of the usual 'pull' model.

 Let's start with the simplest reactive control flow operator, the '?->' or 'causes' operator.